-The Office of Welcoming Communities (OWC) of Jersey City held its first community navigator training this past Saturday.
+The Office of Welcoming Communities (OWC) of Jersey City held its first community navigator training in April 2017.
 The community navigator program is part of Jersey City’s Citizenship Campaign.

 The training session, led by members of the OWC Yves Nibungco, Yalenny Vargas and Pam Andes, as well as one Americorp VISTA, Maneza Mohamad Ali.
 The first session had 20 participants comprised of community members and representatives of community organizations.
 Notably, some participants that the OWC was able to engage came from the traditional cultural organizations are usually mainly engaged in social and cultural activities.

 The participants learned about Jersey City’s Citizenship Campaign, the citizenship process, and basic information and qualification for citizenship.
 Also present at the training were the new Immigrant Affairs Commissioners as well as Jersey City’s Council President, Rolando Lavarro Jr.